-From the end of the Middle Ages to the 18th century, the Netherlands—spanning modern-day Netherlands, Belgium, and Luxembourg—was an important center for artistic production.
-In the late 16th century, the Protestant Northern Netherlands gained independence from Catholic Spain and formed a self-governing republic.
-In the “Golden Age” that followed, the Dutch Republic, with its innovative stock market and burgeoning global trade network, became an economic world power.
-Nourished by a vibrant economy, artists and artisans expanded the possibilities of art and craft, leading to innovation and renown across artistic media.
-While the Southern Netherlands remained under Spanish rule, members of the Hapsburg family supported many artists at their court in Brussels, and the Flemish city of Antwerp flourished as a center of painting, glass, print, and book production.
+From the end of the Middle Ages to the 18th century, the Netherlands—spanning modern-day Belgium, Luxembourg, and the Netherlands—was an important artistic center whose influence was felt throughout Europe.
+In the late 16th century, the predominantly Protestant Northern Netherlands gained independence from Catholic Spain and formed a self-governing republic.
+Over the course of the 17th century, the Dutch Republic, with its innovative stock market and burgeoning global trade network, became an economic world power.
+Nourished by a vibrant economy, artists and artisans expanded the possibilities of art and craft, leading to innovation and renown across many artistic media.
+Although the Southern Netherlands remained under Spanish rule, members of the Hapsburg family supported many artists at their court in Brussels, and the Flemish city of Antwerp flourished as a center of painting, glass, print, tapestry, and book production.